STARTING YOUR OWN BUSINESS

 • Point-of-sale (POS) payments are payments taken at your physical location or online counter.

-• Online card payments are the most popular way for businesses to take online payments, and they’re what we’ll be focusing on here.
+• Online card payments are the most popular way for small businesses to take online payments, and they’re what we’ll be focusing on here.

 Card payments are handled through online payment systems and can be made using a debit or credit card or directly from a customer’s bank account.